McBride's warehouse had become too small: effective warehouse planning and management became a very profitable solution

 McBride had landed several order increases with existing customers, and this placed demands on the warehouse's capacity and efficiency.
 The raw material warehouse and warehouse logistics in particular were a major challenge, and it was difficult to see how the increased production could be supplied with the existing buildings and equipment.

-McBride is Europe's leading manufacturer and supplier of Private Label and Contract Manufactured products for cleaning both private households and the professional market.
+About McBride Cleaning products for everyday use, made by experts.
+McBride is Europe's leading manufacturer and supplier of Private Label and Contract Manufactured products for cleaning both private households and the professional market. |

 McBride's own suggested solution required a large investment in both silos, pallet racks, trucks and other equipment in order to meet the customers' increased demand.
 But it was impossible for the company to get a proper overview of how the needs were, among other things because their 80-100 different raw materials had very different characteristics, both in relation to package size, format, storage requirements and - not at least – how big a deduction the production had from the individual raw material.